 Acid reflux may also cause a sour taste in the back of the mouth.
 Chronic reflux can sometimes lead to difficulty swallowing and in some cases it can even cause breathing problems like asthma.

-The muscle at the end of the esophagus, the lower esophageal sphincter (LES) is a one-way valve which opens for limited amounts of time when you swallow.
+The muscle at the end of the esophagus is called the lower esophageal sphincter (LES).
+The LES is a one-way valve that normally opens for limited amounts of time when you swallow.
 Acid reflux occurs when the LES doesn’t close properly or tightly enough.
-A faulty or weakened LES allows digestive juices and stomach contents to rise back up the esophagus.
+A faulty or weakened LES allows digestive juices and stomach contents to rise back up into the esophagus.

 Types of Acid Reflux

-Most people experience occasional acid reflux or gastroesophageal reflux (GER).
-However, in some cases, the digestive condition is chronic.
+Most people experience occasional acid reflux or GER.
+However, in some cases the digestive condition is chronic.
 It’s considered gastroesophageal reflux disease (GERD) if it occurs more than twice a week.

 Infant Acid Reflux

 Adults aren’t the only ones affected by acid reflux.
-More than half of all babies experience infant acid reflux during their first three months of life.
-It’s important for your pediatrician to differentiate between an infant’s normal physiological reflux and GERD.
+According to the National Digestive Diseases Information Clearinghouse (NDDIC), more than half of all babies experience infant acid reflux during their first three months of life.
+It’s important for your pediatrician to differentiate between normal reflux and GERD.